amirsalam2004/Third-Assignment-Hogwarts/README.md

   2. Utilize the provided tools to create a new assistant account.
 - **Login**: Admins can log in to their assistant accounts using their credentials.
 - **Remove a Teacher/Student**: Assistants possess the authority to remove teachers or students from the platform:
-  1. Navigate to the management section in the dashboard.
+  1. Navigate to the Management section in the dashboard.
   2. Select the option to remove a teacher or student.
   3. Confirm the action to remove the selected user.
 - **View Courses and Their List of Students**: Explore the list of courses available on the platform and view enrolled students for each course.